PlanktoScope/PlanktoScope/docs/interface_improvement.md

 #Software Interface Node-RED
 This section is a list of the various changes and improvements to the Planktoscope software and the reasons for them.

 The Node-Red software interface has undergone many changes.
 The most notable one, which affects all pages, is the introduction of a beginner/expert mode to make the system easier to use but still perform well for professionals.
 The Gallery page has been completely revised and a download page has been created.
-We list here the changes you will find on each page.
+Here we list the changes you will find on each page.

 ### Home

 - Expert / beginner button controlling the mode on all pages.
-- Double check for mode selection.
+- Double check for mode selection for security.
 - Added icons and links for each page (depending on the selected mode)

 ### Sample